 WordPress is one of the most popular CMS platforms that powers over 800 million websites globally.
-With WordPress, you will need to have your own web hosting server ready to install the application.
-There are two main low-cost web hosting that you can use when starting out.
+With WordPress, you will need to have your web hosting server ready to install the application.
+There are two main low-cost web hosting that you can use when starting.
 Shared Hosting vs. WordPress Hosting.

 Today, we will be sharing the difference between Shared Hosting and WordPress Hosting and also how you should choose the best plan for your web hosting requirement.